michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 To follow this tutorial, you will need:

 * A GitHub account
-* A lake properly configured with the FLARE code and configuration in one of your repositories
 * An S3 client installed on your desktop to browse storage buckets

 To help ensure a smooth tutorial, please go over these steps before the workshop:

-## Creating your own FLARE lake from a template
+## GitHub account

-If you don't already have one, please create a GitHub account.
+If you don't already have one, please create a GitHub account, and come to the tutorial already signed in to GitHub..

-* [Follow the instructions from the FLARE template README](https://github.com/FLARE-forecast/LAKE-forecast-code#readme) to create your own lake (based off FCR) in your own GitHub repository

 ## Installing Rclone

 Rclone is a free S3 client that works with multiple cloud storage technologies - including MinIO, which we use in CIBR.
 It is supported for Windows, macOS, and Linux.
 You need to install this software in your computer, so you can browse CIBR S3 buckets.

 Please [follow the steps in this page to install and configure Rclone](Manage-Files-on-S3-Using-Rclone).
 Note: for this tutorial, you only need read-only access - so it is ok to leave the `access_key_id` and `secret_access_key` blank when configuring Rclone.

+If you have any difficulties installing/configuring Rclone, please contact Vahid prior to the tutorial.

 # Workflow overview for retroactive forecasts